 Merge, resolve your conflicts once, and ship your code.
 What matters is the result, not the commit history of a branch that’s going to be squashed anyway.

-My take on feature branches: merge develop when needed, resolve conflicts once, and move on.
+Merge develop when you need to grab its latest changes, resolve conflicts once, and move on.

 Rebasing can still make sense for other types of branches like long-lived integration branches, or release branches.
 That’s a different discussion to have.